superRaytin/paginationjs/docs/en.md

 For more info on the parameters, refer to the [JQuery API Documentation](https://api.jquery.com/jquery.ajax/).

+### ajaxFunction <em>function(settings)</em>
+A function to use as a replacement for `$.ajax()`.
+This function will be called with a single object parameter containing the same parameters as $.ajax().
+Use this to implement a custom ajax function for pagination.
+The provided function must call either `settings.success(response)` where `response` is the returned data array or `settings.error(jqXHR, textStatus, errorThrown)`.
+The parameters for the error function are passed to the `formatAjaxError` function if one is provided.
+These are the same parameters provided by the built-in Ajax function.

 ### triggerPagingOnInit <em>boolean (default `true`)</em>
 Determines whether to trigger the default pagination at initialization.